-Open to Gallatin students only.
-All others require permission of the instructor (firstname.lastname@example.org)
+Open to Gallatin sophomores and juniors.
+Seniors require permission of the instructor (firstname.lastname@example.org).

 Financial literacy is often a gap in a liberal arts education.
 However, finance and economics are not subjects comfortably ignored.
 For instance, the effects of the financial crisis continue to be felt today and have a significant bearing upon us all.
 This seminar aims to provide students with conceptual, interpretive and analytical tools to understand finance.
 The approach is interdisciplinary and interpretive, drawing upon political theory, economics, psychology, basic statistics, financial theory and accounting.
 For example, we use the subprime crisis to explore core concepts associated with credit, banking, business ethics, monetary policy and macro economics.
 We reference key ideas from classic texts and also take up contemporary debates in finance.
 The aim is to help students become more literate and numerate as economic and social agents.
 Readings are drawn from key works in finance and economics as well as contemporary articles and commentaries.
 There is also a group entrepreneurial project.